Yugalkishore-j/StonPaperScissor/README.md

-# AdarshLadka
+# StonPaperScissor
-It is an simple portfolio website which have details about myself and the projects i have made.
+It is an simple Game to Play and Fun .

 ----------------------------------------------------------------------------------------------
 Tech Stack
 HTML